owlowlyowl/.dotfiles/README.md

 which directories you use most frequently, so you can "jump" to them in just a few keystrokes.
 - [starship](https://starship.rs) - cross shell prompt.
-- [GNU stow](https://www.gnu.org/software/stow/) - a symlink farm manager which
-takes distinct packages of software and/or data located in separate directories on the filesystem, and makes them appear to be installed in the same place.

 ## Installation
 Clone and use GNU stow to setup dotfiles.